 You can fill this up with arbitrary data.
-We built the excel dashboard so a completely personal template can be created from it.
-As usual this dashboard also can be downloaded and used for free.
+We built the excel template so a completely personal template can be created from it.
+As usual this template also can be downloaded and used for free.

 For those who not in a hurry we would like to write down in a few sentences what excel formulas helped us to define the values of the customer analytics dashboard.

 In the “End of Month” column we classified the date of the sale (“Date Sold”) with the help of the EOMONTH() function.